quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 is not present in the client's compatible versions, unless it is the original version.

-If any of these operations fail, the server uses incompatible version negotiation instead, see {{incompat-vn}}.
+If any of these operations fail, the server will use the original version if it supports it, and if it doesn't then the server will perform incompatible version negotiation instead, see {{incompat-vn}}.